codeck313/gImageGrabber/README.rst

 :code:`imgScrape.saveImages(data, name, onlyType)``

-This saves all the images given to it in a list of format *[link: file extension]*.
+This saves all the images given to it in a list of format **[link: file extension]**.

-It has 3 arguments:
+It takes 3 arguments:

-1. :code:`data`  This is to provide  dictionary containing links to images.
+1. :code:`data`  This is to provide  dictionary containing links to images in format **[link: file extension]**.

 2. :code:`name`  This is to provide the name for the folder under which images will be saved.

 3. :code:`onlyType`  If you want only a particular file extension then use this mention that.
-If don't want to specify anything pass it a empty string or just don't use that argument.
+If not, then pass it a empty string or just don't use that argument.

 The format in which it saves images is
-Search term

 ::